Known Limitations

 Workaround Export as Markdown

-1. First, run Convert All Diagrams to Code to turn diagrams back into mermaid source
+1. First, run Convert All Diagrams to Code to turn diagrams back into Mermaid source

 2. Select all content (Ctrl+A) and use Edit → Copy as Markdown